Connecticut Humane Society starts crisis foster programs for families faced with decision to keep or lose a pet

 While the need has been a little greater during the pandemic, the need will still be there when it’s over, so that’s why CHS is hoping more community members will volunteer to become foster families.

-So even if you can only help once or if it’s for a short period of time, it makes a big difference in a pet’s life.
+Even if you can only help once, or if it’s for a short period of time, it makes a big difference in a pet’s life.